"And don't touch her..."

 "She won't.
 She knows you're her bodyguard and she can't."

-Running over it in his mind, Jacen felt quite good about the whole thing.
-"I can manage that," with a nod of confidence, Jacen leaned forward in his seat.
+Running over it in his mind, Jacen suddenly felt quite confident about the whole thing.
+"I can manage that."
+With a curt nod, he leaned forward in his seat.

 "Sure I can, Gadell.
 Come on, you have no faith in me?"